eCMR: Revolutionising freight documentation for modern logistics

 Belgium

-Belgium hasn’t ratified eCMR yet, however, on March 5, 2018, Benelux launched a pilot to use electronic documents at the border-crossing.
-The pilot framework allows the use of electronic documents for the border-crossing operations between Belgium, France, and Luxemburg.
+Belgium hasn’t ratified eCMR yet, however, on 5 March 2018, Benelux launched a pilot to use electronic documents at the border-crossing.
+The pilot framework allows the use of electronic documents for the border-crossing operations between Belgium, France and Luxemburg.

 Serbia